Mark Millar: Millarworld

 Most of the Millarworld series have enjoyed interest from Hollywood over the years.
 In 2008, Michael De Luca optioned War Heroes for Columbia Pictures.
 In 2010, Nemesis was optioned by 20th Century Fox with Tony Scott attached to direct.
 Three years later, Fox optioned Starlight.
 2014 saw the release of Kingsman: The Secret Service, directed by Matthew Vaughn.
 That same year, Superior was optioned by Fox with Vaughn attached as producer.
 The following year, Huck was picked up by Studio 8, while an adaptation of Chrononauts was announced to be in development by Universal.
 In 2016, Waypoint Entertainment optioned both Supercrooks and American Jesus (which had previously been optioned by Matthew Vaughn's Marv Films in 2009), while Lorenzo di Bonaventura began development on Jupiter's Legacy.
 That same year, Joe Roth and Jeff Kirschenbaum signed on to produce Empress with XXX: Return of Xander Cage writer F. Scott Frazier set to pen the screenplay.

 In August 2017, it was announced that Millarworld has been purchased for an undisclosed sum by Netflix.
 Millar noted it was the third time in history a comic book company had been purchased by a production studio, comparing the buyout to the 1967 purchase of DC Comics by Kinney National Company (subsequently renamed to Warner Communications) and the 2009 acquisition of Marvel Comics by The Walt Disney Company.
 As part of the deal, Millar and his wife Lucy continued to run Millarworld as President and CEO, respectively, developing new properties to be produced by Netflix.
 Comics adapted to film before the deal, such as Kick-Ass and Kingsman, were not included in the package.
-The first of Millarworld properties to be adapted at Netfilx was Jupiter's Legacy, which premiered in May 2021 with an eight-episode first season.
-It was followed by Super Crooks, an animated spin-off series released in November 2021.
+The first of Millarworld properties to be adapted at Netflix was Jupiter's Legacy, which premiered in May 2021 with an eight-episode season.
+It was followed by the anime series Super Crooks in November 2021.

+On May 27, 2025, it was announced that Millar would reunite with Romita for a new comic project entitled Psychic Sam.
+The premise follows Sam Nicoletti, a man who begins hearing a voice that tells him about murders the day before they happen.
+The comic, published under Side Hustle Comics (separate from the Millarworld imprint), launched as a Kickstarter campaign later that same day.
+It was announced that a film adaptation was in the works from producer Ivan Atkinson.